Friday, June 05, 2020

 Tuesday, May 26, 2020

-Line Of Fire
+Line of Fire

 We're going to war, bring a mouse!

-The gameplay is simple: move the mouse onto the enemy soldiers and hit fire to send 'em to hell.
+The gameplay is simple: move the mouse over the enemy soldiers and hit fire to send 'em to hell.
 Kill anything nasty, including the hardware that they use: a truck, plane, boat, or even their incoming missile attacks.
-Well, that's about as technical as this shooter gets - lots of frantic killing and loud explosions.
+Well, that's about as technical as this shooter gets - lots of frantic killing and explosions.
 Great stuff!

 Oh yeah, so let's start by taking a look at the first screenshot...